Gangster-turned-politician Anant Singh’s close aides trying to influence Mokama by-poll: BJP | Politics

 - India

-The Bihar BJP on Saturday claimed before the Election Commission that close aides of gangster-turned-politician Anant Singh were trying to “influence” by-election to Mokama assembly segment.
+The Bihar BJP has claimed before the Election Commission that close aides of gangster-turned-politician Anant Singh were trying to ''influence'' by-election to Mokama assembly segment.

 The by-poll has been necessitated by disqualification of Singh as an RJD MLA.

-According to a statement issued by the BJP, an email has been sent to the EC by office-bearers led by Sanjeev Chaurasia, MLA and state general secretary, underscoring that Singh’s wife Neelam Devi, “the possible candidate”, was making rounds of Mokama along with Kartik Kumar, a key aide who resigned from the state cabinet recently because of controversy around his alleged involvement in a criminal case.
+According to a statement issued by the BJP on Saturday, an email has been sent to the EC by office-bearers led by Sanjeev Chaurasia, MLA and state general secretary, underscoring that Singh's wife Neelam Devi, ''the possible candidate'', was making rounds of Mokama along with Kartik Kumar, a key aide who resigned from the state cabinet recently because of controversy around his alleged involvement in a criminal case.

 Although the RJD is the largest constituent of the seven-party ruling 'Mahagathbandhan', the coalition is yet to take a call on which of its allies will field a candidate from the seat.